jumpstarter-dev/website/website/content/en/_index.md

 Jumpstarter helps you test your software in the real hardware, and <b>eliminates the need for manual test operations</b>.

-Jumpstarter is a <b>free and open source</b> project, and is <b>currently developed</b> by <a href="https://next.redhat.com">Red Hat ET</a>.
+This is a <b>free and open source</b> project, <b>currently being developed</b> by <a href="https://github.com/NickCao">Nick Cao</a> and <a href="https://github.com/mangelajo">Miguel Ángel Ajo</a> from <a href="https://next.redhat.com">Red Hat ET</a> and <a href="https://github.com/kirkbrauer">Kirk Brauer</a> from <a href="https://hatci.com">Hyundai America Technical Center.</a>

 {{% /blocks/lead %}}

 {{% blocks/section color="dark" type="row" %}}
 {{% blocks/feature icon="fa-robot" title="Automate testing" %}}
-The jumpstarter scripting language will enable you to interact with the hardware in your test environment: power, reset, image flashing, serial console interaction, and more.
+Jumpstarter lets you test your hardware with the power of
+<div><i class="fa-brands fa-python"></i> Python</div>

+You can use simple
+Python scripts, but you can also write regular python tests with your favorite testing framework.

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-github" title="Contributions welcome!"  %}}
-We do a [Pull Request](https://github.com/jumpstarter-dev/jumpstarter/pulls) contributions workflow on **GitHub**.
-New users are always welcome!
+ All our source code is hosted in the jumpstarter-dev organization on [GitHub](https://github.com/jumpstarter-dev/) contributions are welcome, and you can also join our [Community](/community/)
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fa fa-microchip" title="Open Hardware included" url="https://github.com/jumpstarter-dev/dutlink-board" %}}
+{{% blocks/feature icon="fa fa-microchip" title="Test harnesses / interfaces" url="https://github.com/jumpstarter-dev/dutlink-board" %}}
-The jumpstarter project works with the dutlink-board, a small board that can be used to control the power and storage of your device under test.

-But it is designed to allow other harware to work with the jumpstarter stack via a driver design.
+The Jumpstarter project provides a set of drivers to build your perfect test harness, we aim to support a wide range of hardware and interfaces.

+You can use a Raspberry Pi as your test harness, or you can use other SBCs or comercially available test harnesses.

+We also created a USB based test harness, the [DUTLink board](https://github.com/jumpstarter-dev/dutlink-board) which provides storage/power/console/gpio control over an SBC.
+Jumpstarter provides a driver for the DUTLink board.
 {{% /blocks/feature %}}